Phylum: Basidiomycota

 At maturity the caps usually flatten completely, retaining irregular grey veil fragments.
-(In West Wales on our forays we rarely see more than one or two of these mushrooms per year, but we will look out for a mature specimen to add to this page.)
+(In West Wales on our forays we rarely see more than one or two of these mushrooms per year, but we will look out for some more mature specimens to photograph and add to this page.)

 |